Does this sound familiar?

 Start by understanding your nervous system

-Understanding your nervous system is often the first step toward feeling like yourself again.
+Understanding your nervous system is often the first step towards feeling like yourself again.

 Start by discovering where your system may currently be operating.